VineethReddy1997/Computer-Vision/README.md

 # Computer-Vision
-You will learn Computer vision topics (documentation) and projects implementation
+You will learn Computer vision topics and different project implementations